 They are in business and run a tight ship.
 Perhaps you can equate them to a CEO, General Manager or President of a company.

 They are responsible for the finances, sales, advertising and profitability of their business.
-It is also the means by which they make a living, as they rarely have another source of income.
+It is also how they make a living, as they rarely have another source of income.

 There is not enough time in the day for anyone who runs a business to do everything.
 It is why true authorpreneurs use professionals to undertake many of the necessary tasks involved in selling words.

 These tasks would probably include book cover design, editing, proofreading and book formatting.
 Commonly, they would also outsource website or blog development, copywriting and online advertising campaigns.

 For authorpreneurs, spending money wisely on outsourcing saves a lot of valuable and scarce writing time.